 I tucked the sequence quality information as a track above the bases, and showed confidence scores for each base call at each position.
 It's a lot of information that most scientists don't look for until digging deeper, so I chose to show it only on hover in the visualizer.

 The focus on giving users just enough information to make decisions helped me refine the feature set and ensured we weren’t just rebuilding existing tools to be prettier, but giving our users an optimized results experience.
 The mini viewer was also built with expansion in mind.
 Plasmidsaurus's motto is to “Sequence Everything,” and base-level results aren't unique to just the plasmid product.
 As part of my design, I made a bet that we would need to keep reusing this base viewer with product-specific nuances layered on top.
-Therefore I made deliberate design decisions for the visualizer and its interactions to be agnostic to sequence length, sequence type, and different match conditions.
+Therefore I made a deliberate design decision for the visualizer and its interactions to be agnostic to sequence length, sequence type, and different match conditions.

 Expanding the base viewer